Search Results

 NEWS Follow us Stay up-to-date with what's happening via SSODA's Facebook feed below.

-- Partners & Supporters | South Shore Open Doors Association
+- Programs & Services | South Shore Open Doors Association

 - Staff & Board | South Shore Open Doors Association

 STAFF & BOARD MEET OUR STAFF South Shore Open Doors Association is a non-profit society incorporated in the province of Nova Scotia.
 It is composed of a volunteer Board of Directors, coordinated access system staff, and housing support Staff.
-KRISTI TIBBO Chief Executive Officer ELYSE LEEFE Housing Support Services, Lunenburg County AMANDA PHILLIPS-POOLE Trustee AMANDA PAUGH Housing Support Worker, Queens County SHANNAN CRAGG Housing Support Worker, Lunenburg County KRISTA MILLER Intensive Case Manager COURTNEY CARMICHAEL System Planner BOARD OF DIRECTORS The volunteer Board of Directors is composed of diverse stakeholders and members of the community, including and especially those with lived experiences of homelessness/housing vulnerability.
+KRISTI TIBBO Chief Executive Officer ERIKA LANGILLE Housing Support Services, Lunenburg County AMANDA PHILLIPS-POOLE Trustee AMANDA PAUGH Housing Support Worker, Queens County SHANNAN CRAGG Housing Support Worker, Lunenburg County KRISTA MILLER Intensive Case Manager COURTNEY CARMICHAEL System Planner BOARD OF DIRECTORS The volunteer Board of Directors is composed of diverse stakeholders and members of the community, including and especially those with lived experiences of homelessness/housing vulnerability.
 It works towards establishing and maintaining a collaborative system of service providers and community partners working towards common objectives.
 The Board is also supported by volunteer Resource Advisors with particular expertise in housing issues.
 The members of the Board of Directors (as of June 30, 2023) are: RACHEL WHYNOT SIOBHAN DOYLE NAOMI ISNER BEN MOGL-MACLEAN MICHAEL GRAVES ANGIE BROWN JEREMY PORTER